JacobMPasadena/C-_Calender-Logic/README.md

 DOW, Stands for Day of week

-sidenote about hours: Hope you like millitary time! ehh, you can program a am/pm bool logic it takes like an if statement and another int and bool at worst...I believe in you. :)

-The reason I didn't want to tie anything to incrementing Seconds, is so you can control what does.
-If you want to plug this into a more complex system for some reason, you can if...you want i guess.

 Q&A:

 Q:What's this useful for?

-A: Not having to write this basic as fuck file for tracking time past, it takes prescious minutes off your life everytime you forget where you placed a file that did something to this effect.
+A: Not having to write this basic as fuck logic for tracking time past, it takes prescious minutes off your life everytime you forget where you placed a file that did something to this effect.

 Q:Why didn't you make the values by default work how this stuff works in the real world?